-Catching Lightning in a Bottle is the first complete history of Merrill Lynch and traces ML’s impact on the world of finance from the day Charlie Merrill opened his one-man shop on January 6, 1914, to the final shareholder meeting prior to its acquisition by Bank of America on December 5, 2008.
+CATCHING LIGHTNING IN A BOTTLE – the first complete history of Merrill Lynch – traces its impact on the world of finance from the day Charlie Merrill opened his one-man shop on January 6, 1914, to the final shareholder meeting prior to its acquisition by Bank of America on December 5, 2008.

 “Merrill was at the center of the financial intermediation process that allowed the United States to grow into the economic powerhouse it became in the last half of the twentieth century,” says Win Smith.
 “The credibility that Merrill Lynch brought to investing at that time is desperately needed today.

 “For the hundreds of thousands of us who knew the real Mother Merrill, our experience there was like catching lightning in a bottle.
 We caught the essence of something powerful and elusive….

 “The real story of Merrill Lynch had to be written.”